pavel-hrdina/PersonalBashUtils/CONTRIBUTING.md

 If you have any questions or need help, please open an issue or reach out to the maintainers.

-We appreciate your time and effort in contributing to this project!
+I appreciate your time and effort in contributing to this project!